-St. David’s HealthCare NICU research is focused around imaging, devices, neuroprotectants, and life-saving advances to improve the high-risk infant and mother outcomes.
-Researchers across St. David’s are involved in studies of cutting-edge technologies and treatments.
+St. David’s HealthCare Neonatal Intensive Care Unit research is focused around imaging, devices, neuroprotectants, and life-saving advances to improve the high-risk infant and mother outcomes.
+Physician researchers across St. David’s are involved in studies of cutting-edge technologies and treatments.
 A few major areas of NICU studies are around some of the most crucial to improving a neonate’s health.
 Some examples include:

 Management of oxygenation for premature infants cared for in the NICU is complex.
 Too much or too little oxygen is problematic, especially for infants born less than 28 weeks and less than 1500g.
 The level of oxygenation influences mortality and the development of morbidities including retinopathy of prematurity (ROP), chronic lung disease (CLD), neurodevelopmental outcomes, and necrotizing enterocolitis (NEC).
-The aim of this project is to improve the safety and effective use of supplemental oxygen therapy and to reduce the amount of time spent outside the oxygen saturation target range by applying alarm safety principles to pulse oximetry.
+This type of research is to improve the safety and effective use of supplemental oxygen therapy and to reduce the amount of time spent outside the oxygen saturation target range by applying alarm safety principles to pulse oximetry.

 Umbilical Cord Blood Gene Sequencing

 Umbilical cord blood is a unique source of stem cells, cells capable of transitioning into different cellular subtypes.
 These stem cells can be influenced by events in both the fetus as well as the pregnant mother, prior to delivery.
 The prenatal environment can have lifelong influences on stem cells and other cellular subtypes via epigenetic programming, whereby protein expression can be changed within and around the cell, having long-lasting effects.
 A unique, National Institutes of Health-funded study aims to examine the genetic imprinting, or epigenetics, of umbilical cord stem cells in response to maternal medication received during the pregnancy.
-Our team has identified and selected a panel of genes known to be associated with neuropsychiatric disorders in adulthood.
-We hypothesize that the risk for certain disorders may be linked to cellular programming in the prenatal environment, and may be linked to maternal medication effects on the developing infant.
-We plan to begin actively recruiting pregnant mothers to participate in this study in the fall of 2017.
+Our physician research team has identified and selected a panel of genes known to be associated with neuropsychiatric disorders in adulthood.
+They hypothesize that the risk for certain disorders may be linked to cellular programming in the prenatal environment, and may be linked to maternal medication effects on the developing infant.

-Infants who stay in the Neonatal Intensive Care Unit may be hospitalized for many weeks, and often months at a time before they are healthy enough to be discharged home.
+Infants who stay in the NICU may be hospitalized for many weeks, and often months at a time before they are healthy enough to be discharged home.
 During their stay, these newborns may be exposed not only to medications, tests and artificial support, but also to environmental influences such as disturbed sleep/wake cycles, sounds that may be foreign to them such as monitors, and the incubator itself, which provides heat to the growing infant.
 The hospitalization represents the first time the baby’s brain undergoes postnatal experiences, which may affect the behavior or neurological outcome.
-At the Austin First Step clinic, professionals follow these infants and monitor their development in a research-oriented setting.
 The goal is to learn more about how different issues that arise in the Neonatal Intensive Care Unit may affect the brain development of a growing child and then use the data to make improvements in care for infants most at risk.

 We are participating in a project with Dell Medical School to study ways to improve access to long-acting reversible contraception (LARC) (i.e., an intrauterine device or hormonal implant) during the immediate postpartum period (i.e., after delivery and prior to hospital discharge) among Texas women enrolled in Medicaid.
 We are participating in evaluating an intervention utilizing community health workers, and delivered through Sendero Health Plans, to help pregnant women enrolled in Medicaid in Texas obtain desired immediate postpartum LARC.
 Another aim of this project is to document the process and identify facilitators and barriers for Medicaid-enrolled women to obtain immediate postpartum LARC in Travis County, Texas.